Missing values: sparse inverse covariance estimation and an extension to sparse regression: Simulations

 \end{itemize}

 In all mechanisms the first and second variable of each block are completely observed.
 Only the third variable of each block has missing values.
-Mechanism (1) is clearly MCAR, mechanism (2) is MAR and mechanism (3) is NMAR.
+Mechanism 1 is clearly MCAR, mechanism 2 is MAR and mechanism 3 is NMAR.
 The probability $\pi$ and the truncation constant $T$ determine the amount of missing values.
 In our simulation we use three different degrees of missingness: (a) $\pi=0.25$, $T=\Phi^{-1}(0.25)$, (b) $\pi=0.5$, $T=\Phi^{-1}(0.5)=0$ and (c) $\pi=0.75$, $T=\Phi^{-1}(0.75)$.
-Here, $\Phi(.)$ is the standard normal cumulative distribution function.
+Here, $\Phi(\cdot)$ is the standard normal cumulative distribution function.
 Setting (a) results in about $8\frac{1}{3}\%$, (b) in $16\frac{2}{3}\%$ and (c) in $25\%$ missing data.
 In Figure~\ref{fig:simmar}, box-plots of the Kullback-Leibler loss over 50 simulation runs are shown.
 As expected we see that \emph{MissGLasso} performs worse in the NMAR case.
-The more missing data the more pronounced is this observation.
+This observation is more pronounced for larger percentages of missing data.